Dumisel/how-to-learn/README.md

 ---

 # How to learn.
-The second project for Yandex.Praktikum
+A project for Yandex.Practicum
 ---

-The single page website is created using some advanced features of HTML and CSS.
+A single page website created using some advanced features of HTML and CSS.

 ## Technologies
 * HTML